andreabellacicca/zizza/README.md

 By building the ZizZA AI team with Compai, we were able to create a highly effective and efficient AI team that provides a seamless user experience and supports interactions with the NEAR blockchain.

-## zizza-blockchain-intent-server: How it works
+## zizza-blockchain-intents-server: How it works

-**zizza-blockchain-intent-server** is an application designed to handle operations such as **wallet creation, deposit, swap, withdrawal, send and balance management** based on user intents.
+**zizza-blockchain-intents-server** is an application designed to handle operations such as **wallet creation, deposit, swap, withdrawal, send and balance management** based on user intents.
 It serves as a **core component** of the system architecture, ensuring efficient and secure transaction processing.

 ### Main Features